 With the Global Network Initiative (GNI)

 GNI is a multi-stakeholder group of companies, civil society organizations, investors and academics dedicated to protecting and advancing freedom of expression and privacy in the information & communications technology sector.
-Molly Land, professor of law and human rights and member of the BHR Initiative's steering committee, is a member of GNI's Board of Directors.
+Molly Land, professor of law and human rights and member of the BHR Initiative's steering committee, is an alternate member of GNI's Board of Directors.

 The Business & Human Rights Initiative supports student learning and professional opportunities by: